-MCC computer facilities and systems are intended for appropriate college-related work.
-MCC computer systems are a public college resources and users should have no expectations of privacy while using them resources.
+MCC computer systems are college resources and users should have no expectations of privacy while using them.
 Computer systems will be monitored for software and activities not approved by the college.

-All MCC data stored on college resources is are property of the college, but that does not give any individual permission to access, change, copy, delete, distribute and/or read electronic data of such as individual anyone else's email or personal file storage without the permission of the owner.
-Shared data locations are meant for collaborative work and as such changes to files are permitted but limited to the rights afforded by the network administrators.
+All MCC data are property of the college, but that does not give any individual permission to access, change, copy, delete, distribute and/or read electronic data such as anyone else's email or personal file storage without the permission of the owner.
 Exceptions to this policy will be allowed for troubleshooting technical problems and for college-authorized investigations of potential violations by the appropriate college personnel.
 Acceptable use standards require everyone to take prudent and reasonable steps to prevent unauthorized access to systems and data.
 Access authorization relies on a user-ID and password for each user.
 The user-ID forms the basis for credentials which are designed to establish ownership and responsibility for computing resources and use.
 Each individual should use their own user account to access MCC systems.
 Acceptable use respects these identification and security mechanisms.